 Kiosk mode is a device lockdown mechanism that allows you to set specific apps and restrictions on your remote devices.
 It ensures that users can’t employ the device for anything but its intended use.

 Organizations can decide what settings, apps or websites each device is able to access.
 Kiosk mode provides a secure and restricted mobile workforce that users are still able to be productive within.

-Many Retail businesses are applying Kiosk Mode on Android devices or tablets as an interactive kiosk to enhance customers shopping experience.
+Many Retail businesses are applying Android Kiosk Mode on devices or tablets to enhance customers shopping experience.
 A lot of digital signage kiosk are also being applied in several commercial areas, like malls and department stores.

 Geofencing assists transportation companies with locating and tracking their truck drivers’ Android and other mobile devices.
 Geofence technology lets you set up a digital perimeter and view the current location of a device and track where it has been.
 You can set up geofence alerts with path tracking.
 For example, when a remote device breaches the geofence, the system will send a notification to an IT admin while triggering a response like locking down the device.